Breakout Rooms

 What is a Breakout Room?

 A breakout room is a private discussion and screen sharing space within a larger synchronous online meeting.
 These are typically used in support of smaller group-based learning.
 Breakout rooms work differently whether you’re in Zoom or Teams.
-If this is your first time looking into using breakout rooms, visit:

 - IT’s support page on Zoom; or